amanesis/VLSI-and-ASIC-design/README.md

 Lab 1: Layout and spice simulation for 1bit full-adder.

-Lab 2: Layout and spice simulatioon for D-FlipFlop
+Lab 2: Layout and spice simulation for D-FlipFlop

 Lab 3: